kubeflow/mpi-operator/CONTRIBUTING.md

 ## Install Dependencies

-We are currently using [dep](https://github.com/golang/dep) to download and install the dependencies.
-Please install `dep` and then run `dep ensure`.
-Any changes in dependencies should be modified in [Gopkg.toml](https://github.com/kubeflow/mpi-operator/blob/master/Gopkg.toml) and then [Gopkg.lock](https://github.com/kubeflow/mpi-operator/blob/master/Gopkg.lock) will be automatically generated via `dep ensure`.
+We use Go v1.12+ for development and use [Go Modules](https://blog.golang.org/using-go-modules) to download and install the dependencies.
+Note that we also generated the vendor directories so that older versions of Go can also consume the dependencies.
+If there are any changes in dependencies, please run `go mod vendor` to re-generate the vendor directories.

 ## Run Unit Test